Twitter is the social media platform to reach out to journalists if you’re looking for press coverage for your pet business.

 It’s the platform where journalists hang out doing their research and looking for help.

 So it’s absolutely fine to pop and help them.
 That’s what they want you to do!

-I hope I’ve explained just how much there is to be gained by spending an hour or so each week on Twitter.
+I hope I’ve explained just how much there is to be gained by spending time on Twitter.

 It’s a free and easy way to get press coverage.

 The key thing is to give value.
 Treat Twitter as you would a networking meeting.